TheArchitectDev/Architect.Identities/README.md

 ## TLDR

 Auto-increment IDs reveal sensitive information.
 UUIDs (also known as GUIDs) are inefficient as primary keys in a database.
 Having two different IDs is cumbersome and counterintuitive.
+We can do better.

 - For a 93-bit UUID replacement that is *efficient as a primary key* and has *virtually no caveats*, use the **[DistributedId](#distributed-ids)**.
 - For a 64-bit UUID replacement that is *extremely efficient as a primary key*, use the **[Fluid](#fluid)**.